fieldtrip/website/tutorial/headmodel_eeg_fem.md

 - **tissue**: Each hexahedron (in **hex**) is indexed with a value from 1...N.
 These values represent the tissue-types and are assigned to each type according to the order in **tissuelabel**.
 - **tissuelabel**: Names of tissue-types.

-At the moment FieldTrip only supports hexahedrons for FEM modeling.

-## Head model
+You can plot the anatomical MRI, the segmentation and the hexahedral mesh together in one figure.
+Note that you will have to zoom in quite a bit to see the individual hexahedral elements, as there are so many.

+    cfg = [];
+    cfg.funparameter = 'tissue';
+    cfg.anaparameter = 'anatomy';
+    cfg.atlas = segmentedmri_indexed; % this is just like an anatomical atlas, see https://www.fieldtriptoolbox.org/template/atlas/
+    cfg.funcolormap = lines(6);
+    cfg.method = 'ortho';
+    cfg.intersectmesh = mesh;
+    ft_sourceplot(cfg, segmentedmri_indexed)

+{% include image src="/assets/img/tutorial/headmodel_eeg_fem/figure4.png" width="600" %}
+{% include image src="/assets/img/tutorial/headmodel_eeg_fem/figure5.png" width="600" %}

+_Figure.
+Comparison of a shifted mesh (upper) and unshifted mesh (lower)._

+The visualization can also be done using [Seg3D](/getting_started/seg3d) or [ParaView](/getting_started/paraview).
+With Seg3D you can make modifications to the segmentation.

+### Compute the FEM head model

-Gray and white matter, csf, skull and skin has been differentiated in the geometrical description of the head.
-Now, we will create the volume conduction model.
+Now that gray matter, white matter, csf, skull and skin has been modeled as a mesh, we will create the volume conduction model.
 We will specify `cfg.method='simbio'` in **[ft_prepare_headmodel](/reference/ft_prepare_headmodel)**.
 This methods also requires to specify the conductivities for each tissue-types.
 The headmodel can also be downloaded from our [download server](https://download.fieldtriptoolbox.org/tutorial/headmodel_eeg_fem/).

     cfg        = [];
-    cfg.method ='simbio';
+    cfg.method = 'simbio';
-    cfg.conductivity = [0.33 0.14 1.79 0.01 0.43];   % the order follows mesh.tissuelabel
+    cfg.conductivity = [1.79 0.33 0.43 0.01 0.14];   % the order follows mesh.tissuelabel, which is 'csf', 'gray', 'scalp', 'skull', 'white'
     headmodel  = ft_prepare_headmodel(cfg, mesh);

     disp(headmodel)
-                pos: [4354427x3 double]
+                pos: [2372249x3 double]
-                hex: [4253761x8 double]
+                hex: [2301983x8 double]
-             tissue: [4253761x1 double]
+             tissue: [2301983x1 double]
-               cond: [0.33 0.14 1.79 0.01 0.43]
+               cond: [1.79 0.33 0.43 0.01 0.14]
-        tissuelabel: {'gray'  'white'  'csf'  'skull'  'scalp'}
+        tissuelabel: {'csf'  'gray'  'scalp'  'skull'  'white'}
-              stiff: [4354427x4354427 double]
+              stiff: [2372249x2372249 double]
                type: 'simbio'
                unit: 'mm'
                 cfg: [1x1 struct]

-The headmodel data structure contains the same information in the **pos** (**pnt** in mesh), **hex**, **tissue** and **tissulabel** fields than the mesh we created earlier.
+The headmodel data structure contains the same information in the **pos**, **hex**, **tissue** and **tissulabel** fields than the mesh we created earlier.
 And it has also new fields:

 - **cond**: conductivity of each tissue-type (in order of tissuelabel)
 - **stiff**: matrix
 - **type**: describes the method that was used to create the headmodel.
-- **unit**: the unit of measurement of the geometrical data in the pos field
-- **cfg**: configuration of the function that was used to create vol

 Note that the unit of measurement used in the geometrical description of headmodel is in 'mm'.
 The EEG sensors should be also defined in 'mm'.
 The units of all type of geometrical information should be the same when a leadfield is computed for source-reconstruction.

-## Visualization
+### Visualization

 The hexahedral mesh is a geometrical description of the head.
 It is built up from hexahedrons.
 For visualization, it is possible to use the **[ft_plot_mesh](/reference/plotting/ft_plot_mesh)** function which is generally used for plotting any type of meshes in FieldTrip.
 Because of the large number of points in a mesh, it is advised to use the 'surfaceonly' option.
 In this case, the function will plot hexagonal surfaces of those hexahedrons which create the outside surface of the head.

-    ft_plot_mesh(mesh, 'surfaceonly', 'yes');
+    ft_plot_mesh(mesh, 'edgecolor','none', 'facecolor', 'skin', 'facealpha', 0.7);
+    ft_plot_axes(mesh)
+    alpha 1
+    material default
+    camlight

-{% include image src="/assets/img/tutorial/headmodel_eeg_fem/figure7.png" width="600" %}
+{% include image src="/assets/img/tutorial/headmodel_eeg_fem/figure6.png" width="600" %}

-_Figure 6.
+_Figure.
 Plot of the FEM mesh_

+This only shows the outside of the scalp.
+To see the other tissues, you can split the mesh into the different tissue types and make one mesh for each.

+    % make a copy for each tissue type
+    % after splitting we don't need the tissue and tissuelabel any more mesh_csf   = rmfield(mesh, {'tissue', 'tissuelabel'});
+    mesh_gray  = rmfield(mesh, {'tissue', 'tissuelabel'});
+    mesh_scalp = rmfield(mesh, {'tissue', 'tissuelabel'});
+    mesh_skull = rmfield(mesh, {'tissue', 'tissuelabel'});
+    mesh_white = rmfield(mesh, {'tissue', 'tissuelabel'});

+    % only keep the hexaheders for the corresponding tissue type mesh_csf.hex   = mesh.hex(mesh.tissue==1,:);
+    mesh_gray.hex  = mesh.hex(mesh.tissue==2,:);
+    mesh_scalp.hex = mesh.hex(mesh.tissue==3,:);
+    mesh_skull.hex = mesh.hex(mesh.tissue==4,:);
+    mesh_white.hex = mesh.hex(mesh.tissue==5,:);

-Alternatively, you can write the mesh into another format with **[ft_write_headshape](/reference/fileio/ft_write_headshape)** and use an external (free) software [ParaView](http://www.paraview.org) or [MeshLab](http://www.meshlab.org) for visualization.
+Alternatively, you can write the mesh to a file on disk with **[ft_write_headshape](/reference/fileio/ft_write_headshape)** and use [ParaView](/getting_started/paraview) for visualization.

-## Align the electrodes
+### Align EEG electrodes

-The head model is now expressed in the same head coordinates as the anatomical mri (i.e., in the [CTF coordinate system](/faq/coordsys#details_of_the_ctf_coordinate_system)).
-Consequently, we need to express the electrode positions in the same coordinate system.
-First, we plot the outermost layer of the head model together with the electrodes to check if the alignment is necessary.

-Since for this subject we have an MRI, but no EEG electrodes, we will use a template EEG electrode set which you can find in the fieldtrip/template/electrode/standard_1020.elc file.
+The procedure to align the electrodes is basically the same as for a BEM head model which you can read in much more detail [here](/tutorial/headmodel_eeg_bem).
+Very shortly: you can do the following to align it to the FEM mesh.

     % you may need to specify the full path to the file elec = ft_read_sens('standard_1020.elc');

     disp(elec)
         chanpos: [97x3 double]
+       chantype: {97x1 cell}
+       chanunit: {97x1 cell}
         elecpos: [97x3 double]
           label: {97x1 cell}
            type: 'eeg1010'
            unit: 'mm'

-are described in the **chanpos** and **elecpos** field.
-The **label** field contains the name of the channels.
+    cfg = [];
+    cfg.method = 'interactive';
+    cfg.headshape = mesh; % we can specify the hexahedral FEM mesh as the headshape elec_realigned = ft_electroderealign(cfg, elec)

+    save elec_realigned elec_realigned

+Since rotations and translations do not "commute", i.e. the order in which you execute the rotation matters, it can be confusing to specify all rotations and translations in one go.
+Instead, you can use the "apply" button to do the transformations stepwise.

+In this situation we need

+- rotate -90 around z; apply
+- translate 35 along x and 35 along z; apply
+- scale 0.98 along x, 0.90 along y, and 0.80 along z; apply
+- translate 25 along z; apply
+- rotate 11 degrees around y, translate -5 along x; apply
+- quit

+{% include image src="/assets/img/tutorial/headmodel_eeg_fem/figure7.png" width="600" %}

+_Figure; Use the GUI to align the electrodes._

+Using a final plot that includes the electrode labels, we can check that it all matches.

     figure
+    ft_plot_mesh(scalp, 'edgecolor','none', 'facecolor', 'skin', 'facealpha', 0.7);
     hold on
-    ft_plot_mesh(mesh, 'surfaceonly', 'yes', 'vertexcolor', 'none', 'edgecolor', 'none', 'facecolor', [0.5 0.5 0.5], 'face alpha', 0.7)
+    ft_plot_sens(elec_realigned, 'elecshape', 'sphere', 'label', 'on');
     camlight

-    ft_plot_sens(elec);

-{% include image src="/assets/img/tutorial/headmodel_eeg_fem/figure8.png" width="500" %}
+{% include image src="/assets/img/tutorial/headmodel_eeg_fem/figure8.png" width="600" %}

-_Figure 7.
-FEM mesh surface plotted with electrode-positions (not aligned)._

-The figure shows that the channels are not aligned with the surface of the head.
-In FieldTrip, electrode and channel positions are [differentiated](/faq/how_are_electrodes_magnetometers_or_gradiometers_described), but the positions of the channels and electrodes should be the same for the alignment.
-Therefore, we will use electrodes and channels interchangeably.

-The electrodes can be aligned in two ways

-- if there are anatomical landmarks which positions are known in the anatomical mri and also relative to the electrodes, we can automatically align the electrode positions with a few lines of script or

-- if the exact position of anatomical landmarks are not known relative to the electrodes, we visualize the surface of the head and the electrodes on the same image, and we transform, rotate and scale the electrodes until they fit to the head surface according to our visual judgement.

-Now, we will show how to do the alignment in both ways

-### Automatic alignment

-First, we will align the electrodes automatically to the anatomical landmarks (to the fiducials: nasion, [left and right Pre-Auricular points](/faq/how_are_the_lpa_and_rpa_points_defined)) of the anatomical mri.
-The head model was created from the same mri, therefore the electrodes will also be aligned to the head-model.

-For the automatic alignment, we need to know the following:

-- electrode positions
-- position of fiducial landmarks relative to the electrodes
-- position of fiducial landmarks in the anatomical mri

-In the template set of electrodes, the first three labels are: 'Nz', 'LPA' and 'RPA'.
-These labels show that the first three rows of the **elec.chanpos** field defines the position of the nasion, left and right PA (the landmarks of the CTF ) in _"electrode" coordinates_.
-We can use this information for the automatic alignment.
-But we also need to know the position of the same points in the anatomical mri.
-We use an anatomical mri which has been already aligned to these points, therefore we can find these coordinates in the header information.

-    disp(mri_orig.hdr.fiducial.mri)
-        nas: [87 60 116]
-        lpa: [29 145 155]
-        rpa: [144 142 158]

-{% include markup/warning %}
-If you do not have the position of the anatomical landmarks in your volume, you can use the **[ft_sourceplot](/reference/ft_sourceplot)** function to get those positions.
-{% include markup/end %}

-First, we convert the fiducial positions from voxel into CTF headcoordinate system using the [transformation matrix](/faq/what_is_the_plotting_convention_for_anatomical_mris) and the **[ft_warp_apply](/reference/utilities/ft_warp_apply)** function.

-    nas = mri_orig.hdr.fiducial.mri.nas;
-    lpa = mri_orig.hdr.fiducial.mri.lpa;
-    rpa = mri_orig.hdr.fiducial.mri.rpa;

-    vox2head = mri_orig.transform;

-    nas = ft_warp_apply(vox2head, nas, 'homogenous');
-    lpa = ft_warp_apply(vox2head, lpa, 'homogenous');
-    rpa = ft_warp_apply(vox2head, rpa, 'homogenous');

-Then, we determine the translation and rotation that is needed to get the position of the fiducials ()'Nz', 'LPA', 'RPA') in the electrode structure to their counterparts ('nas', 'lpa', 'rpa') in the CTF head coordinate system that we obtained from the anatomical MRI.

-    % create a structure similar to a template set of electrodes fid.pos           = [nas; lpa; rpa];       % CTF head coordinates of fiducials fid.label         = {'Nz', 'LPA', 'RPA'};  % use the same labels as those in elec fid.unit          = 'mm';                  % use the same units as those in mri

-    % alignment
+_Figure; Realigned electrodes plotted together with the scalp surface._

+This electrode structure can be used later when the leadfield is computed with **[ft_prepare_leadfield](/reference/ft_prepare_leadfield)** and **[ft_sourceanalysis](/reference/ft_sourceanalysis)**, or with **[ft_dipolefitting](/reference/ft_dipolefitting)**.
+During the computation of the leadfield, the electrodes will be projected exactly onto the scalp surface, so don't worry if the fit is not yet 100% perfect.

+### Construct source model

+With single-shell and BEM volume conduction models you can place the dipoles of the source model anywhere in the brain compartment.
+With more detailed FEM models, you want the dipoles only in the grey matter.
+Furthermore, the FEM computations will be more accurate if the dipoles are placed at the centroids of the voume elements.

+The following starts with a 8 mm regular grid.
+The dipole positions are subsequently moved to the nearest centroid.

     cfg = [];
-    cfg.method        = 'fiducial';
+    cfg.method = 'basedonresolution';
-    cfg.elec          = elec;                  % the electrodes we want to align cfg.template      = fid;                   % the template we want to align to cfg.fiducial      = {'Nz', 'LPA', 'RPA'};  % labels of fiducials in fid and in elec elec_aligned      = ft_electroderealign(cfg);

-We can check the alignment by plotting together the scalp surface with the electrodes.
+    cfg.resolution = 8; % in mm
+    cfg.unit = 'mm';
+    cfg.headmodel = mesh;
+    cfg.headmodel.type = 'simbio';
+    cfg.movetocentroids = 'yes';
+    sourcemodel = ft_prepare_sourcemodel(cfg)

+We can plot the complete sourcemodel and compare it to only the sources inside the grey matter.
+This makes use of the MATLAB [linkprop](https://nl.mathworks.com/help/matlab/ref/linkprop.html) command to keep the two subplots in sync.

     figure
+    ax1 = subplot(1,2,1); ft_plot_mesh(sourcemodel); ft_plot_axes(sourcemodel)
+    ax2 = subplot(1,2,2); ft_plot_mesh(sourcemodel.pos(sourcemodel.inside,:))

+    hlink = linkprop([ax1, ax2], {'CameraPosition', 'CameraUpVector', 'xLim', 'YLim', 'ZLim'});
-    hold on
+    rotate3d on
-    ft_plot_mesh(mesh, 'surfaceonly', 'yes', 'vertexcolor', 'none', 'edgecolor', 'none', 'facecolor', [0.5 0.5 0.5], 'facealpha', 0.5)
-    camlight
-    ft_plot_sens(elec_aligned);

-{% include image src="/assets/img/tutorial/headmodel_eeg_fem/figure9.png" width="500" %}
+{% include image src="/assets/img/tutorial/headmodel_eeg_fem/figure9.png" width="600" %}

-_Figure 8.
-Electrodes plotted together with the head surface after automatic alignement._

-The alignment is much better, but not perfect.
-Some of the electrodes are below the head surface in the front, while the electrodes in the back do not fit tightly to the head.
-The remaining misalignment is due to the use of different conventions to [define the fiducials](/faq/how_are_the_lpa_and_rpa_points_defined).
-We can improve the alignment of the electrodes interactively.

-### Interactive alignment
+_Figure; All source positions (left) and those inside the grey matter (right)._

+There are many dipoles at positions where we will not compute the leadfields anyway, such as the skull and lower parts of the head.
+We can prune the sourcemodel and select only the dipoles inside grey matter.

+    sourcemodel.pos    = sourcemodel.pos(sourcemodel.inside,:)
+    sourcemodel.tissue = sourcemodel.tissue(sourcemodel.inside,:); % also update the tissue indices
+    sourcemodel.inside = sourcemodel.inside(sourcemodel.inside,:); % and update the inside vector itself

+The construction of the sourcemodel above takes quite some time as many dipoles need to be compared with many centroids.
+We can speed it up by starting with a smaller regular grid of dipoles by explicitly specifying the initial regular grid.
+This requires knowing the (approximate) boundaries of the brain.

     cfg = [];
-    cfg.method   = 'interactive';
+    cfg.method = 'basedongrid';
+    cfg.xgrid = -80:8:120;  % specified in multiples of 8, so that [0 0 0] is part of the grid
+    cfg.ygrid = -80:8:80;
+    cfg.zgrid = -24:8:120;
+    cfg.unit = 'mm';
+    cfg.headmodel = mesh;
-    cfg.elec     = elec_aligned;
+    cfg.headmodel.type = 'simbio';
-    cfg.headshape = headmodel;
+    cfg.movetocentroids = 'yes';
-    elec_aligned = ft_electroderealign(cfg);
+    sourcemodel = ft_prepare_sourcemodel(cfg)

-    save elec_aligned elec_aligned;

-Here, we only need to use translation.
-We can shift about 15 mm along the x-axis and -10 mm along the y-axis.
-Note that in the CTF head coordinate system the x-axis is towards the nose.

-{% include image src="/assets/img/tutorial/headmodel_eeg_fem/figure10.png" width="500" %}

-_Figure 9.
-Aligned electrodes plotted together with the head surface_

-## Exercise 1

-{% include markup/info %}
-Create a head model with method `concentricspheres` that you fit on scalp, skull and brain surfaces, i.e., using the already constructed mesh.

-Plot the head model in the same figure with the brain surface and scalp.
-Check the help of **[ft_plot_headmodel](/reference/plotting/ft_plot_headmodel)** for visualization options (e.g., color, transparency) which help to see the spheres and the brain surface together.

-What is the difference between this head model and the FEM?
-{% include markup/end %}

-## Exercise 2

-{% include markup/info %}
-In exercise 1, you created a head model with method `concentricspheres`.
-How is its geometrical description defined?
-What is the difference between the geometrical description of the concentric spheres model and BEM model?
-{% include markup/end %}

 ## Summary and suggested further reading

-This tutorial explained how to build a volume conduction model of the head using a single subject anatomical MRI and a finite element method (FEM).
+This tutorial explained how to build a volume conduction model of the head using a single subject anatomical MRI and a finite element method (FEM) using the FieldTrip-SIMBIO pipeline.

 You can read more about specific source-reconstruction methods in the [Localizing oscillatory sources using beamformer techniques](/tutorial/beamformer) and in the [Source reconstruction of event-related fields using minimum-norm estimate](/tutorial/minimumnormestimate) tutorials.